The Parkes Radio Telescope

 On the left, note the recently-completed concrete jacket added between Apollos 11 and 12 to strengthen the Parkes structure.
 During the wind storm which hit as the Apollo 11 EVA began, there had been real fears for the integrity of the 1000 tonne radio telescope.

-Photo, scan and names by Bruce Window.
+Transparency by Bruce Window.

 As a radio telescope, Parkes is receive-only, lacking a transmitter.